+The Fund or Underlying Fund may use instruments referred to as derivative instruments ("derivatives").
 A derivative is a financial instrument the value of which is derived from a security, a commodity (such as gold or oil), a currency or an index (a measure of value or rates, such as the S&P 500 Index or the prime lending rate).
-Derivatives allow a Fund to increase or decrease the level of risk to which the Fund is exposed more quickly and efficiently than transactions in other types of instruments.
-Each Fund may use derivatives as a substitute for taking a position in a security, a group of securities or a securities index as well as for hedging purposes.
-Certain Funds, as noted in their respective Prospectuses, also may use derivatives for speculative purposes to seek to enhance returns.
-The use of a derivative is speculative if a Fund is primarily seeking to achieve gains, rather than offset the risk of other positions.
-When a Fund invests in a derivative for speculative purposes, the Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
-No Fund may use any derivative to gain exposure to an asset or class of assets that it would be prohibited by its investment restrictions from purchasing directly.
+Derivatives allow the Fund to increase or decrease the level of risk to which the Fund is exposed more quickly and efficiently than transactions in other types of instruments.
+The Fund may use derivatives as a substitute for taking a position in a security, a group of securities or a securities index as well as for hedging purposes.
+The Fund, as noted in its prospectus, also may use derivatives for speculative purposes to seek to enhance returns.
+The use of a derivative is speculative if the Fund is primarily seeking to achieve gains, rather than offset the risk of other positions.
+When the Fund invests in a derivative for speculative purposes, the Fund will be fully exposed to the risks of loss of that derivative, which may sometimes be greater than the derivative's cost.
+The Fund may not use any derivative to gain exposure to an asset or class of assets that it would be prohibited by its investment restrictions from purchasing directly.

 Derivatives generally have investment characteristics that are based upon either forward contracts (under which one party is obligated to buy and the other party is obligated to sell an underlying asset at a specific price on a specified date) or option contracts (under which the holder of the option has the right but not the obligation to buy or sell an underlying asset at a specified price on or before a specified date).
 Consequently, the change in value of a forward-based derivative generally is roughly proportional to the change in value of the underlying asset.
 In contrast, the buyer of an option-based derivative generally will benefit from favorable movements in the price of the underlying asset but is not exposed to the corresponding losses that result from adverse movements in the value of the underlying asset.
-The seller (writer) of an option-based derivative generally will receive fees or premiums but generally is exposed to losses resulting from changes in the value of the underlying asset.
+The seller (writer) of an option-based derivative of the underlying asset.
 Depending on the change in the value of the underlying asset, the potential for loss may be limitless.
 Derivative transactions may include elements of leverage and, accordingly, the fluctuation of the value of the derivative transaction in relation to the underlying asset may be magnified.

 The use of these derivatives is subject to applicable regulations of the SEC, the several options and futures exchanges upon which they may be traded, and the Commodity Futures Trading Commission ("CFTC").
-Nationwide Fund Advisors ("NFA" or the "Adviser"), although registered as a commodity pool operator, has claimed exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA") with respect to the Funds and, therefore, is not subject to regulation as a commodity pool operator under the CEA with respect to the Funds.
+NFA, with respect to its management and operation of the Fund, has claimed exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA") and, therefore, is not subject to registration or regulation as a commodity pool operator under the CEA.